 - Transferring to ANA Mileage Club to book an ANA round-the-world award or sweet spots on round-trip bookings

 - Transferring to Singapore Airlines KrisFlyer to book elusive Singapore Airlines business class, First Class, and Suites Class awards

 We can run the numbers to factor in the prevailing exchange rate when converting points from Amex Canada.

-For example, the exchange rate at the time of writing is about 1 USD = 1.23 CAD, so an ANA First Class award with 60,000 Amex US MR points (converted to Virgin Atlantic) would cost 73,800 Canadian Amex MR points – still a far better deal than the 110,000 MR points required to book ANA First Class through Aeroplan!
+The CAD/USD exchange rate at the time of writing is about 1 USD = 1.33 CAD.
+Thus, factoring in the conversion, the round-trip award would cost only 106,400 Canadian Amex MR points – a far better deal than the 150,000 MR points required to book a similar round-trip through Aeroplan.

 If you timed an International Transfer with this transfer bonus bonanza, you’d effectively have the opportunity to convert points at close to par from Amex Canada to all of Amex US’s unique partners.